mlte-team/mlte/docs/docs/development.md

 Python 3.8.16
 ```

-With the proper version activated, use `poetry` as described in the QuickStart to create a virtual environment and install dependencies.
+With the proper version activated, use `poetry` as described in the QuickStart section to create a virtual environment and install dependencies.

 ```bash
 # Check QA mechanisms